windmaomao/windmaomao.github.io/blog/angular-react-vue.md

 ## React

-Once again, in back days if you want to add couple of new lines of `HTML` to the page after the page load, you rely on `Javascript` or `jQuery` library, which allows you to operate on the new `DOM`  node directly.
+Once again, in back days if you want to add a couple of new lines of `HTML` to the page after the page load, you rely on `Javascript` or `jQuery` library, which allows you to operate on the new `DOM`  node directly.
 It's a bit difficult since you don't see the `HTML` that you are adding.

-`React` trys to improve this process in solves the problem of generating `HTML` (or element) without the need to have a `HTML` file as the base.
+`React` trys to improve this process in solves the problem of generating `HTML` (or element) without the need to have an `HTML` file as the base.
 For instance, the `HTML` can be written inside the function and rendered as part of your code simply as,

 ```jsx
     render() {